docker/docs/docker-hub/github.md

 - If the visibility of the Docker repository: "Public" or "Private" You can change the accessibility options after the repository has been created.
-  If you add a Private repository to a Hub user namespace, then you can only add other users as collaborators, and those users will be able to view and pull all images in that repository.
+  If you add a Private repository to a Hub user namespace, then you can only add other users as collaborators, and those users can view and pull all images in that repository.
 To configure more granular access permissions, such as using teams of users or allow different users access to different image tags, then you need to add the Private repository to a Hub organization for which your user has Administrator